taky-kongo/alx-low_level_programming/0x0E-structures_typedef/README.md

 	* You are allowed to use the standard library
 	* If an element of d is NULL, print (nil) instead of this element. (if name is NULL, print Name: (nil))
 	* If d is NULL print nothing.

+dog.h: Define a new type dog_t as a new name for the type struct dog.